FriendlyAgent/RavenDB.AspNetCore.DependencyInjection/README.md

 - **Servers** - A dictionary of server names and server options
 - **AddServer(string serverName, RavenServerOptions options)** - Add a new server with a friendly name and options

-**RavenServerOptions**
+**RavenStoreOptions**

 - **Url** - The URL to connect to the Raven server
-- **Database** - The database name to connect to
+- **DefaultDatabase** - The database name to connect to
 - **Conventions** - Any override document conventions

 # User Feedback

 ## Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/FriendlyAgent/RavenDB.AspNetCore.DependencyInjection/issues).
+If you have any problems with or questions about this package, please contact us through a [GitHub issue](https://github.com/FriendlyAgent/RavenDB.AspNetCore.DependencyInjection/issues).